dengcb/dengcb.github.io/source/_posts/bring-you-to-ipfs.md

 The actual feeling, is different from we thought before.
 The first open takes a long time, always 504 timeout, but once connection is success, open will be very quick.
 Why?
 The IPFS official admits this is caused by the IPNS service bugs.
 We published name in the past, so we don't need modify DNS while change files.

-However, ipns service is very time-consuming and takes more than 1 minute often.
-Meanwhile, ipfs is almost seconds.
+However, ipns service is very time-consuming and takes more than 20 seconds often.
+Meanwhile, ipfs is almost second.
 [IPFS Officle website](https://ipfs.io) content is fixed, so hash address doesn't change, using ipfs and open fast.

-If, IPFS cannot enhance the speed of ipns service, first open needs ONE minute always, who can wait?
+If, IPFS cannot enhance the speed of ipns service, first open meets 504 always, who can wait?